 The Much Bigger Issue Here Is That God’s Kingdom Needs To Be Advanced!

 Who does He use to do that?
 Us, the believers!
 If we aren’t funding and financing Kingdom activities, then who will?
 How are the lost going to be reached if we don’t send those to preach?
 (Romans 10:15)

 We shouldn’t be getting all caught up in percentages and what we “have to do” according to the Bible – what we (as God’s people) need to do is to forget about our ambitions, goals, and motives and pick up God’s plan.
 We have been saved from eternal separation from God by grace!
 With all that we have been given, how can we do anything else but give all we have?

-What if we all got our minds off of our own earthly bank accounts and focused on sowing into things that will have eternal value.
+What if we could get our minds off of our earthly bank accounts and focus instead on sowing things that will have eternal value.